A Euro Caribbean Feel on St. Martin

 If you like beer, take a tour of the Caribbean Brewing Company (www.sanmartinbeer.com).
 For $25 you get to sit at the bar while you learn about the brewery and drink (not taste) their four different beers along with a beer cocktail.
 (Non-beer drinkers are taken care of too).

-You then move from the bar to see the brewery where you draw yourself the freshest beer direct from a tap the vat.
+The tour continues on the brewery floor where you draw yourself the freshest beer from the large steel barrels.
 If you are still thirsty, feel free to ask for another and another.
-They also have a beer garden with a view in Phillipsburg.
+Visit their windmill-looking beer garden in Phillipsburg that serves food. www.sanmartinbeer.com

 St Martin Accommodations: